pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 ## Links

 Don’t use the `title` attribute in links, as it is not read aloud by screen readers.
 Instead, make the anchor text relevant and descriptive (for example, don’t use “click here”).
+See this article on [writing hyperlinks](https://www.nngroup.com/articles/writing-links/) from Nielsen Norman Group for more information.

 ## HTML